RecentNews_Bikers_Rail Trail.1

 The goal of the trail is to not only connect communities, beautify the area, and improve citizens’ health and well-being, but also to attract tourists and boost economic development.
 Today, pedestrians can walk or bike to a number of local destinations, such as residential neighborhoods, downtown shopping areas, schools, and recreational facilities.
 Along with connectivity, the trail provides small satellite parks, trail heads, educational opportunities, and other pedestrian-oriented amenities.

-Rail trail water bottles.
-1“The most important thing to date is the activity on the trail itself,” Hines said.
+Rail Trail water bottles.1“The most important thing to date is the activity on the trail itself,” Hines said.
 “At any time, you will see a mix of everyone that makes up Rutherford County from young to old using the trail, and we see this only getting better in the future.”

 Learn more about the Thermal Belt Rail Trail and take a virtual tour of its corridor here.